A-Hmao language: Question formation

-Questions are typically formed with the wh- question word in situ, i.e., it appears where the corresponding noun would in the sentence, rather than appear sentence-initially:
+Questions are typically formed with the wh- question word in situ, i.e., it appears where the corresponding noun would in the sentence, rather than appearing sentence-initially:

 Writing system

-The A-Hmao have no indigenous writing system.
-In the beginning of the 20th century, missionary Samuel Pollard invented the Pollard script, which was based on the decorative symbols on their clothing.
-Before the introduction of the Pollard script, the A-Hmao people recorded their history through their ancient songs and weaving the history of their memories on their clothes.
-Those images formed a history of the A-Hmao.
+A-Hmao does not have an indigenous writing system.
+At the beginning of the 20th century, missionary Samuel Pollard invented the Pollard script, which was based on the decorative symbols on their clothing.
+Before the introduction of the Pollard script, the A-Hmao people recorded their history through their ancient songs and weaved the history of their memories on their clothes, forming the history for A-Hmao.